-The Beverly Hills Police Department launched its Rodeo Drive Task Force, according to Gage and Crump, not because of an increase in crime but because of the protests in Los Angeles and Beverly Hills over Floyd's death, leading to hundreds of arrests.
+The Beverly Hills Police Department launched its Rodeo Drive Task Force, according to Gage and Crump, not because of an increase in crime but because of the protests in Los Angeles and Beverly Hills over the death of George Floyd, leading to hundreds of arrests.
 Crump called the task force "theater."

-The city also faced criticism after it charged protesters with misdemeanor curfew violations in 2020, and one sergeant wrote in a summary of the protests in Beverly Hills that residents who survived the Holocaust and Iranian revolution saw the peaceful demonstrations as a "terrifying reminder of their past."
+The city also faced criticism after it charged protesters with misdemeanor curfew violations in 2020, and one sergeant wrote in a summary of the protests in Beverly Hills that local residents who survived the Holocaust and Iranian revolution saw the peaceful demonstrations as a "terrifying reminder of their past."